Key differences between delta-8 and delta-9 THC

 Legality is a key factor when comparing delta 8 vs. delta 9 THC.
 After all, delta-8’s relaxed legal status is largely responsible for its sudden popularity.

 Unlike delta-9 THC, which is a controlled substance, delta-8 THC is federally legal.
-It has to do with a loophole in the 2018 Farm Bill that legalized hemp across the nation.
-The bill limits hemp products to no more than 0.3% delta-9 THC but makes no mention of delta 8.
+This is thanks to a loophole in the 2018 Farm Bill that legalized hemp across the nation.
+The bill limits hemp products to no more than 0.3% delta-9 THC but makes no mention of delta-8.

-But the situation is different on the state level.
+Still, the situation is different at the state level.
 Delta-9 THC is allowed in recreational cannabis states, such as California and Colorado, as well as a long list of states with medical programs.

 Meanwhile, delta-8 THC is legal in most states but banned or regulated like recreational cannabis in others.
 Incidentally, many of the states where delta-8 is legal outlaw adult cannabis use, resulting in high demand.